DEPARTMENT’S HISTORY, PHILOSOPHY, VISION & MISSION

 d.
 To provide students with knowledge and skills base from which they can proceed to further studies in specialized areas of biology or multi-disciplinary areas involving biology

-f.
-To generate in students an appreciation of the importance of biochemistry in industrial, economic, environmental, technological and social development g To instil in students a sense of enthusiasm for biological sciences, an appreciation of its application in different contexts and to involve them in an intellectually stimulating and satisfying experience of learning and studying
+g To instill in students a sense enthusiasm for biological sciences, an appreciation of its application in different contexts and to involve them in an intellectually stimulating and satisfying experience of learning and studying

 ADMISSION REQUIREMENTS